A Trusted Friend in a Complicated World

 Paper Girls by Brian K. Vaughan

-This 2015 time travel page-turner is news you don’t want to miss, not with its TV adaptation released on Amazon Prime in 2022.
-A group of girls who deliver newspapers get sucked into a whirlwind of interdimensional time travel.
-Action-packed, plot-focused and sci-fi heavy, these graphic novels for teens are perfect for Star Wars lovers!
-It won’t disappoint, and comes with a list of impressive accolades: multiple Eisners, a Harvey and plenty of nominations and shortlists.
-This book is illustrated by Cliff Chang, colored by Matt Wilson and lettered by Jared K. Fletcher.
+This 2015 page-turner tells the story of a group of girls who deliver newspapers and get sucked into a whirlwind of interdimensional time travel.
+Action-packed, plot-focused and sci-fi heavy, Paper Girls is one of the best graphic novels for teens who adore Star Wars (even though it doesn’t take place in a galaxy far, far away).
+It comes with a list of impressive accolades: multiple Eisner awards, a Harvey and plenty of nominations and shortlists.
+The graphic novel is illustrated by Cliff Chang, colored by Matt Wilson and lettered by Jared K. Fletcher—and is the must-read basis for the Amazon Prime TV series of the same name.

 Shop Now